 Schools have a duty to promote the safety and well-being of all children and young people in their care, including those who are lesbian, gay, bisexual and trans and those experiencing homophobic, biphobic or transphobic bullying.

 Ofsted inspectors are explicitly directed to look at a school's efforts to tackle bullying based on sexual orientation and gender identity.
-They may also look at how the school supports the needs of distinct groups of students, such as lesbian, gay, bisexual and trans students.
+They may also look at how the school supports the needs of distinct groups of students, such as lesbian, gay, bi and trans students.

 Tackling homophobic, biphobic and transphobic bullying is a clear government priority.
 The Department for Education, in conjunction with the Government Equalities Office, supports schools and organisations across England to tackle homophobic, biphobic and transphobic bullying.